sarvodaya-network/sarvodaya.eu/library/flosha/anti-fashion-revolt.md

 It might for sure not be the *most* important area in which I should strive to express nonviolence, but I should strive to express it in every area.
 And it is nonetheless an important one, as cloth is a fundamental need in life and one of the most obvious ways in which I can express and promote nonviolence or the lack thereof.

-If I choose to *buy* cloth instead, which would be the worst of the options (as trade has no place in a family and when we want a nonviolent society, then there can be no trade anymore at some point), then this applies even more so, as I then not only represent and express the practices behind the clothing production with what I wear, but actively support these practices with money by buying it, which is an active vote in support of these violent practices, justifying and maintaining them.
+If I choose to *buy* cloth instead, which would be the worst of the options (as trade has no place in a family and when we want a nonviolent society, then, at some point, we can have no trade anymore), then this applies even more so, as I then not only represent and express the practices behind the clothing production with what I wear, but actively support these practices with money by buying it, which is a direct vote in support of these violent practices, justifying and maintaining them.

-We must therefore consider the possible ways in which clothing is made, which kind of clothing we can therefore choose to wear and what we thereby support and express what the clothing contains.
+We must therefore consider the possible ways in which clothing is made, which kind of clothing we can therefore choose to wear and what we thereby support and express through the clothing – what the clothing implies and contains.

 ## Style and the Vanity of Trends

-Fashion trends are one of the most prominent factors, that influence the clothing choice of people in modern industrial societies, most often with no regard whatsoever of how the clothing is made.
+Fashion trends are one of the most prominent factors, that influence the clothing choice of people in modern industrial societies, most often with no regard whatsoever to how the clothing is made.
 It only matters how it looks.

 Fashion is by definition a momentary, short-timed system of trends, opposed to anything of timeless value.
 Fashion is a constant promotion and enforcement of trends for profit.
 In order to sell, the public is manipulated by means of idol worship and advertisement missionaries to prefer one thing over another.
 Of course it always has to be a different thing than before in order to create a reason to buy something again that one hasn't already.

 Among these promoted styles there is also something that is commonly described as "classic".
 These classics are glorified as something "timeless", something that can always be worn.
 If these styles are timeless and can always be worn we would expect to find them everywhere in the long history of humanity or at least in the history of the culture that we live in.
 Little knowledge in the development of clothing is needed to see the falsehood of such an expectation and thus the falsehood of said claim.
-When these so called timeless styles haven't been worn by anyone even just a hundred years ago in our own culture, then there is nothing timeless about them.
+When these so called timeless styles haven't been worn by anyone even just a hundred years ago in our own culture, what is nothing timeless about?

+The only possible case in which there would be some value to that claim is when any actually *functional* new inventions would have been made, which improve the function of cloth compared to former clothing styles.

-If a woman would want to wear something timeless, then she may have to choose a Sari, a cloth that is now worn by females for thousands of years.
-If a man wants to wear something truly timeless he would have to choose a tunic or a buddhist monk robe; male attire that as well has been worn now for thousands of years and around the world, in the West as in the East.
+If a woman truly wants to wear something timeless, then she may have to choose a Sari, a cloth that is now worn by females for thousands of years.
+If a man wants to wear something truly timeless he would have to choose a tunic or a buddhist monk robe; male attire that as well has been worn now for thousands of years around the world, in the West as in the East.
 Thus, very little thinking suffices to recognise the vanity of all the claims brought forth by the fashion industry to promote whatever new style they come up with in order to invent some reason to buy new cloth.

 If their clothing would be truly timeless, then it would be the same this year as the year before and ten years ago, the same today as tomorrow and ten years later.
 And on behalf of its timelessness it would hold up for years, it would be made durable and sturdy and when torn and worn it would be repaired, to give you no reason to buy anew what you have chosen for its timeless value.
 And if that would be the case, there would be no need to advertise it.
 Timeless cloth needs no advertisement.
 What it needs are people that don't care about advertisement.
 And truly timeless cloth isn't fashionable, it is the opposite of fashion.
 It is anti-fashion.